 To draw a line, just click and drag from the edge of a shape.
 When you release your mouse, the shape auto-prompt will appear.
-To turn off auto-prompt, click 'File' in the Menu bar, select 'Preferences', then choose the desired option.
+To turn off auto-prompt, select the Lucid logo on the Menu bar, select 'Preferences', then choose the desired option.

 As you drag an object on the canvas, lines will appear to help you easily align the new shape with existing shapes on the canvas.
 Note: If you have "Snap To Grid" enabled, objects will still snap to grid, which may conflict with this auto alignment method.
 If you would like to use this alignment method, we recommend disabling snap to grid (see below for more information).